Hunter Education Instructor Advisory Committee

 2. What qualifies you to be a member?

-3. How can you help the committee achieve its goals?
+4. How can you help the committee achieve its goals listed in the Instructor Advisory Committee Operating Procedures (PDF)?

-4. Which of the Advisory Committee Roles in the Instructor Advisory Committee Operating Procedures that most interests you?
+5. Which of the Advisory Committee Roles in the Instructor Advisory Committee Operating Procedures (PDF) most interests you and why?

-The IAC typically meets four times per year.
-The IAC mostly meets in Ellensburg but may also have hybrid or virtual meetings.
+The IAC typically meets four times per year with meeting dates in March, June, August, and December.
+In-person meetings are held in Ellensburg but depending on need the IAC may pivot to hybrid or virtual meetings.
 Members can receive mileage reimbursement to attend in-person meetings.
 Lunch is provided at in-person meetings.
 Members can expect to donate at least 50 hours of their time annually in excess of normal instructing.

 At the Washington Department of Fish and Wildlife, we celebrate diverse individuals who bring a wide range of perspectives.
 All are welcome to participate in our processes regardless of race, color, sex, age, national origin, religion, sexual orientation, gender identity and/or expression, status as a veteran, and basis of disability.